 The tools also give you a list of keywords showing the ones with a featured snippet at position zero.

 This is how I used one of the tools (rank tracker) to get keywords where we ranked in top 10 and the keywords had featured snippet at position zero:

-Since my website is targeting Australian clients, I decided to run a rank check (don’t confuse it with rain check) and find the hidden gems.
+Since my website is targeting India clients, I decided to run a rank check (don’t confuse it with rain check) and find the hidden gems.